snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 <h2><a name="further-reading">5.
 Further reading</a></h2>
 </div>

-Spark is an increasing focus for us at Snowplow.
-Recently, we detailed our [First experiments with Apache Spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
-Also, catch up on our newly released version 0.3.0 of our [spark-example-project](https://github.com/snowplow/spark-example-project).

-Separately, this is a experiment to port the functionality of the Apache Spark version here [spark-streaming-example-project] [spark-streaming-example-project] repo.
+This example project is a direct port of our [Spark Streaming Example Project] [spark-streaming-eg-blog] - if you are interested in Spark Streaming or Scala, definitely check it out!

-This example project is a very simple example of an event processing technique which is called _analytics-on-write_.
+Both example projects are based on an event processing technique called _analytics-on-write_.
 We are planning on exploring these techniques further in a new project, called [Icebucket] [icebucket].
 Stay tuned for more on this!

 [kcl]: http://docs.aws.amazon.com/kinesis/latest/dev/developing-consumers-with-kcl.html
 [amazon-kinesis-aggregators]: https://github.com/awslabs/amazon-kinesis-aggregators